-Registrant's telephone number, including area code: (603) 772-0775 Securities registered pursuant to Section 12(b) of the Act:
+Registrant's telephone number, including area code: (603) 772-0775

+Securities registered pursuant to Section 12(b) of the Act:

-Title 01 Each Class Name of Each Exchange on Which Registered Common Stock, No Par Value New York Stock Exchange Securities registered pursuant to Section on 12(g) of the Act: NONE Indicate by check mark if the registrant is a well-known seasoned issuer, as d efined in Rule 405 of the Securities Act.
-Yes $\boxtimes$ No $\square$ Indicate by check mark if the registrant is not required to file reports pursuant t to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required 1934 during the preceding 12 months (or for such shorter period that the registrant filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ , , , Indicate by check mark whether the registrant has submitted electronically ev 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (a such files).
-Yes $\boxtimes$ No $\square$ J 1 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 and will not be contained, to the best of registrant's knowledge, in definitive proxy Form 10-K or any amendment to this Form 10-K. $\boxtimes$ Indicate by check mark whether the registrant is a large accelerated filer, an a ccelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Title of eac h class Commo on Stock. no par value

+Trading Symbol UTL Name of each exchange of which registered New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: NONE

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🗌

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\ oxdot$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square